Revitalizing Educational Game

 These two pages mainly provide game instructions and setting up the tone and narrative of the game.
 Thus, we focused on storytelling and clarity on instructions.

-Rewrote game instructions with concise texts and scannable headers for easy keyword retrieval.
+Rewrote game instructions with concise texts and scannable headers.

 To simplify visual scanning, enhance clarity and reduce cognitive load.